Applying for a Australian Passport

 How do I lodge my application?

-Once your forms are completed, you will need to arrange an interview at the Embassy or with an Honorary Consul.
+Once your forms are completed, you will need to arrange an interview at the Embassy in Stockholm or with an Honorary Consul.
 Interviews are strictly by appointment only and must therefore be arranged in advance.
-Please contact us to make your appointment:

 Applicants unable to travel to Stockholm may find it easier to make an appointment with one of our Honorary Consuls in the following cities: